qaharmdz/playground/readme.dev.md

 }
 ```

-4. Service Worker for PWA

-- Registration: Register the service worker to handle caching and updates.
-- Offline Support: Implement caching strategies to serve content when the user is offline.
-- Lifecycle Management: Handle installation, activation, and fetch events to manage cache and serve resources efficiently.
-- Update Notifications: Implement logic to check for updates and notify users to refresh the app.
-- Splash Screen for initial loading and Loading Screens during data fetching to prevent interruptions and enhance user experience.
-This can be a simple overlay that indicates data is being loaded or updated.
+4. Data Structure

+- Categories: Store categories in a JSON file (categories.json) with each category having a unique id, unique slug and name.
+- Tags: Store tags in a JSON file (tags.json) with each tag having a unique id, unique slug and name.
+- Posts: Store posts in a JSON file (posts.json) with each post having a composite ID (categoryId and postId), unique slug, title, description (markdown allowing HTML), content (markdown allowing HTML), and tags (array of tag IDs).

 5. Fetching Data

 - Consistency: Use fetch API to load local JSON files for posts, categories, and tags, ensuring a consistent approach for future scalability.
 - Handling Updates: Implement logic in the service worker to check and apply updates to cached data and notify users of new content.

-6. Data Structure

-- Categories: Store categories in a JSON file (categories.json) with each category having a unique id, unique slug and name.
-- Tags: Store tags in a JSON file (tags.json) with each tag having a unique id, unique slug and name.
-- Posts: Store posts in a JSON file (posts.json) with each post having a composite ID (categoryId and postId), unique slug, title, description (markdown allowing HTML), content (markdown allowing HTML), and tags (array of tag IDs).
+8. Handling HTML and Markdown Content

+- Markdown Parser: Use a library like marked or react-markdown to parse markdown content, allowing HTML tags with classes and styles for granular control.
+- Sanitization: Use libraries like DOMPurify to sanitize HTML content in posts to prevent XSS attacks.

-7. Components
+6. Components

 - Splash Screen: Implement a splash screen that displays while the app initially loads to enhance user experience.
 - Home: Display category and tags list.